Symmetry Breaking and Link Homologies II: Abstract

 \section{Abstract}

 In the first part of this paper, we constructed a filtered $\SU(r)$-equivariant stable homotopy type called the spectrum of strict broken symmetries $\sBC(L)$ of links $L$ given by closing a braid with $r$ strands.
-Evaluating this filtered spectrum on suitable twisted $\SU(r)$-equivariant cohomology theories gives rise to a spectral sequence of link invariants that converges to the cohomology of the limiting spectrum $\sBCU(L)$.
-In this paper, we apply Borel equivariant singular cohomology $\Ho_{\SU(r)}^\ast$ to our construction.
+Evaluating this filtered spectrum on suitable $\SU(r)$-equivariant cohomology theories gives rise to a spectral sequence of link invariants that converges to the cohomology of the limiting spectrum $\sBCU(L)$.
+In this paper, we evaluate our construction on Borel equivariant singular cohomology $\Ho_{\SU(r)}^\ast$.
 We show that the $E_2$-term of the spectral sequence is isomorphic to an unreduced verision of triply-graded link homology.
-More precisely, we show that the $E_1$-term of the spectral sequence is isomorphic to the Hochschild-homology complex of Soergel bimodules that was shown by M. Khovanov in \cite{K} to compute triply-graded link homology.
-We also set up the theory that allows for twisting equivariant cohomologies by adjoint-equivariant local systems on $\SU(r)$.
-This allows us to twist Borel equivariant cohomology by a universal power series of the form $\wp(x) = \sum_{i \geq 1} b_i x^i$ with $b_i$ denoting formal variables.
-Based on computations, we speculate that the specialization to $\wp(x) = x^n$ gives rise to an $E_2$-term that is isomorphic to $sl(n)$-link homology.
+More precisely, we show that the $E_1$-term of the spectral sequence is isomorphic to the Hochschild-homology of Soergel bimodules that was shown by M. Khovanov in \cite{K} to compute triply-graded link homology.
+We also set up the theory that allows for evaluating our construction on equivariant cohomologies that are twisted by adjoint-equivariant local systems on $\SU(r)$.
+This allows us to apply Borel equivariant cohomology twisted by a universal power series of the form $\wp(x) = \sum_{i \geq 1} b_i x^i$ with $b_i$ denoting formal variables.
+The specialization to $\wp(x) = x^n$ gives rise to a link homology that has recently been shown by T. Mej\'{i}a Gomez \cite{Go} to be isomorphic to $sl(n)$-link homology.
 In other words, $\wp(x) = \sum_{i \geq 1} b_i x^i$ can be interpreted as the (differential of the) universal potential function with no linear term, in the language of matrix factorizations \cite{KR2}.